We often think of the winter months in Ohio as a cold, dark time when animals hibernate and birds flee south for the winter.

 The Hand Feed a Chickadee program is a winter one, usually running from December through the end of February.
 These are months when the weather is coldest, meaning the birds need to eat more to stay warm.

 There’s a dedicated area for feeding the birds just to the left of the Nature Center, marked by a wooden fence.

-In “normal” years, this program is officially run by the Nature Center on weekend mornings (usually 10 a.m.-noon on Saturdays and Sundays from mid-December through February).
-During these hours, the Nature Center supplies black oil sunflower seeds and a naturalist will give you some tips on how to feed the birds.
-But the Nature Center is currently closed due to the COVID-19 pandemic.
+This program is officially run by the Nature Center on weekend mornings (usually 10 a.m.-noon on Saturdays and Sundays from mid-December through February).
+During these hours, the Nature Center supplies black oil sunflower seeds, and a naturalist will give you some tips on how to feed the birds.

-The good news, however, is that the birds don’t know about the closure.
+The good news, however, is that the birds don’t know about these designated naturalist sessions.
 You can bring your own bird seed (black oil sunflower seeds are what’s recommended) and feed the birds outside the Nature Center on non-weekend mornings, too.